zzxiang/external-media-without-import/README.md

 Fix: external images added in WooCommerce Product gallery disappear when clicking Publish/Update.

-Similar issue of other plugins may also by chance be fixed.
+Similar issues of other plugins may also by chance be fixed.

 Detailed information of this issue: